ovska/FlameCsv/docs/docs/benchmarks.md

 However, things like Azure Functions / AWS Lambda, and desktop/CLI applications might read/write files only once, or only a few times.
 In these scenarios, the cold start performance is more important than repeated runs.

-Reflection-heavy code (such as compiled expression delegates) is usually pretty terrible in cold starts, but better in long running operations.
+Reflection-heavy code (such as compiled expression delegates) is usually pretty terrible in cold starts compared to hand-written or source generated code, but the performance differences become smaller in long running operations.
-Source generation and ahead-of-time compilation is a huge boon in this metric.
 There are a few cold start benchmarks measuring CPU and memory use.

 ## Why not NCsvPerf

-While the benchmarks in NCsvPerf have been used to compare different CSV libraries, it's sadly not very well suited for the task.
+While the reading benchmarks in NCsvPerf have been used to compare different CSV libraries, it's sadly not very well suited for the task.
 Here are some problems in the reading benchmarks:

 - All fields are converted to strings.
-This is wholly unnecessary, especially for modern libraries that offer copy-free slices into the existing memory using spans.
-This problem alone completely pollutes the memory usage portion of the benchmark, and dominates the CPU time as well.
+This is unnecessary, especially for modern libraries that offer copy-free slices into the existing memory using spans.
+This problem alone completely pollutes the CPU and memory usage of the benchmark.
 - All records are added to a list before returning.
 This creates unnecessary additional CPU and memory overhead, and should not be needed since simple C# language syntax can be used to stream back objects from just about any library that can read one record at a time.
 - The data is too homogenous.
-While it might be a good example of _one_ kind of data CSV libraries are used to read, it lacks some nuances of real world data such as quoted fields (biggest problem), different line endings, and whitespace in fields.
+While it might be a good example of _one_ kind of data CSV libraries are used to read, it lacks some nuances of real world data, such as quoted/escaped values.

-While I appreciate the work that has gone into it, both the implementation and data in NCsvPerf are not well suited for comparing different libraries.
+While NCsvPerf offers _some_ useful insight into CSV parsing performance, it is not well suited for comprehensive real-world performance comparisons.